BakasaRus/geometric_lib/docs/README.md

 - Triangle: P = a + b + c

 ## Circle functions
-- Square: area(r) \n
+- Square: area(r) \
-Takes the radius of a circle, returns the area of ​​the circle of the given radius \n _Example:_ \n area(3) returns 9π
+Takes the radius of a circle, returns the area of ​​the circle of the given radius \
+_Example:_ \
+area(3) returns 9π
 - Perimetr: perimeter(r)
 Takes the radius of a circle, returns the perimeter of ​​the circle of the given radius